HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 90: July 19, 2020

+**Today's Progress**: Worked on testing with Jest and doing Javascript exercises for Data Structures and Algorithms

+**Thoughts:** I used Jest to test out algorithms completed in React and vanilla Javascript.
+Learned about Big O Notation and the time complexity of performing tasks using various data structures, including arrays, linked lists, hash maps in the Python language.
+Also learned about basic algorithms for accomplishing specific tasks.

+**Link(s) to work:**  [React Simple Click-Counter](https://github.com/HajaSChilds/react-click-counter)

+# Day 89: July 18, 2020

+**Today's Progress**: Worked on learning more about best practices in TDD by testing React components using Jest and Enzyme

+**Thoughts:** Used Enzyme to expand upon the React testing feature set and the principles of Test Driven Development.
+Used create-react-app to start a basic project and added Enzyme.

+**Link(s) to work:**  [React Simple Click-Counter](https://github.com/HajaSChilds/react-click-counter)

+# Day 88: July 17, 2020

+**Today's Progress**: Worked on expanding testing with Enzyme in React

+**Thoughts:** Worked on building unit tests for React components using Enzyme.

+**Link(s) to work:** [React Simple Click-Counter](https://github.com/HajaSChilds/react-click-counter)

 # Day 87: July 16, 2020

-**Today's Progress**: Worked on learning about testing in general and Python specifically and integrating Unit Tests into my Python code for the Flask Portfolio Project.
+**Today's Progress**: Worked on learning more about testing in general and Python specifically and integrating Unit Tests into my Python code for the Flask Portfolio Project.

 **Thoughts:** I used unittest, the built in Python testing module and it seems to be reasonably straightforward to integrate.
 I also read the documentation ffor unittest and for Nose2 which uses unittest's framework.
 Reviewed a nice article on testing in Python Flask - [Unit Testing A Flask Application](https://www.patricksoftwareblog.com/unit-testing-a-flask-application/)